-LCEN is also successful at predicting phenomena caused by human activity instead of physical laws.
-In the modified ``Boston housing'' dataset \cite{Harrison-and-Rubinfeld-1978}, LCEN attains a test RMSE that is only 6\% higher than that of a dense MLP (Table \ref{table_boston_housing_results}).
-Once again, LCEN attains higher performance than many other architectures in this dataset while also being completely interpretable.
-Finally, the ``GEFCom 2014'' dataset was used to highlight the ability of LCEN to predict in a complex and dynamic task \cite{Hong-etal-2016}.
+Finally, the ``GEFCom 2014'' dataset was used to evaluate the abilities of LCEN in a complex and dynamic task \citep{Hong-etal-2016}.
 Two versions of the ``GEFCom 2014'' dataset have been published: one that contains only energy consumption levels and another that contains the same energy consumption data and also temperature data from multiple weather stations.
-This work uses the former. ``GEFCom 2014'' is part of an energy forecasting competition which was originally won by a LASSO-like model \cite{Hong-etal-2016}.
-More recently, deep learning has been applied to this problem \cite{Wilms-etal-2018,Gasparin-etal-2019}, and deep learning models have achieved strong 24-hour predictive performance \cite{Gasparin-etal-2019}.
-Despite the strong performance of multiple, complex ANN architectures, LCEN models obtain a 13.1\% lower test RMSE on this forecasting task than the state-of-the-art Seq2Seq model from Ref.\ \cite{Gasparin-etal-2019} (Table \ref{table_GEFCom_results}).
+This work uses the former. ``GEFCom 2014'' is part of an energy forecasting competition won by a LASSO-like model \citep{Hong-etal-2016}.
+More recently, deep learning has been applied to this problem \citep{Wilms-etal-2018,Gasparin-etal-2019}, which produced models with strong 24-hour predictive performance \citep{Gasparin-etal-2019}.
+Despite the strong performance of multiple, complex ANN architectures, LCEN models obtain a 13.1\% lower test RMSE on this forecasting task than the state-of-the-art Seq2Seq model from \citet{Gasparin-etal-2019} (Table \ref{table_GEFCom_results}, sixth and seventh columns).
 Unlike the ANNs, LCEN requires only a CPU for training and forecasting, and provides interpretable coefficients.
-LCEN can also be used for longer forecasts without significant increases in the prediction error, further highlighting the robustness of the algorithm.
+LCEN can also be used for longer forecasts without significant increases in the prediction error, demonstrating a high robustness of the algorithm.